Alternatives to the Chase Sapphire Preferred

 The Chase Sapphire Preferred’s benefit package helps it snag top spots on many best credit card lists.
 Its collection of travel and purchase protections, statement credits, earning rates and more help it achieve a particularly valuable offer for an annual fee of less than $100.

-• Auto rental collision damage waiver.
+- Auto rental collision damage waiver.
 Decline the rental company’s collision insurance and charge the entire rental cost to your card.
-Coverage is primary and provides reimbursem*nt up to the actual cash value of the vehicle for theft and collision damage for most rental cars in the U.S. and abroad.
+Coverage is primary and provides reimbursement up to the actual cash value of the vehicle for theft and collision damage for most rental cars in the U.S. and abroad.

-• Trip delay reimbursem*nt.
+- Trip delay reimbursement.
 If your common carrier travel is delayed more than 12 hours or requires an overnight stay, you and your family are covered for unreimbursed expenses, such as meals and lodging, up to $500 per ticket.

 Read more.
 Chase Sapphire Preferred Benefits